 Animal agriculture contributes directly to global warming by releasing greenhouse gases into the air.
 Forests are burned to create pasture for the animals, generating carbon dioxide.
 During transport to slaughter, the trucks and other carriers use fossil fuels.
 Methane and nitrous oxide comes from cattle’s digestive tracts and animal waste cesspools.

-The farm animal industry furthers water pollution by dumping pollutants such as animal manure, fertilizers, soil particles, and pesticides.
+The animal agriculture industry furthers water pollution by dumping pollutants such as animal manure, fertilizers, soil particles, and pesticides.
 Dumping toxic waste promotes the growth of harmful algae, depletes oxygen, kills fish, and even smothers fish eggs.

 Animal agriculture also plays a significant role in deforestation.
 Forests are clear-cut and burned.
 “This is a major loss because trees provide wildlife habitats, keep topsoil in place, replenish groundwater aquifers, absorb carbon dioxide, and stabilize climate.”
 When the land is no longer suitable as pasture, it becomes animal feed croplands.
 Rain or melting snow carries off topsoil.
 The land eventually becomes barren.